 Learning, curiosity and diversity have always been central to Hedley May.
-It feels a natural evolution to combine these things to create our ﬁrst Advisory Council in London, soon to be joined by our New York Council.
+It feels a natural evolution to combine these things to create our ﬁrst Advisory Councils in London and New York.
 At this time of uncertainty, complexity, and ambiguity, we recognise the value and role that Advisors can play in assisting our business.

 Asif has received a number of accolades for his work that include the Mosaic (Prince’s Trust) Award for mentoring, Police Oﬃcer of the Year Award, the Civil Servant of the Year Award and the highly commended Head of Diversity Award at the European Diversity Awards.
 Asif was honoured in 2017 in the Queen’s birthday honours list and is a member of the HR Guild, The Worshipful Company of Security Professionals and is a Freeman of the City.

 He is currently a leadership fellow at St George’s House at Windsor Castle, a Judge for numerous Awards including the CIPD Awards, BIMA Awards, Personnel Today Awards and the Lord Mayor’s Dragon Awards, an Ambassador for Remembering Srebrenica, Member of the APPG (All Party Parliamentary Group) on Hate Crime, Special Advisory to the charity Penny Appeal and a member of the AICPA board.

 Liz is currently interim CEO of R3 – the trade body for restructuring professionals in the UK – an organisation she was honoured to be elected by her industry peers to be President, earlier in her career.